niolabs/docs/docs/api/conventions.md

     http://localhost:8181/blocks_types

-You can also add query parameters to the URL, but the {{ book.product }} API does not use query parameters.
+You can also add query parameters to the URL, but for the most part, the {{ book.product }} API does not use query parameters.

 ### Headers/Auth